borisdev/cpal-llm-chain-demo/README.md

 The Causal Program-aided Language (CPAL) chain is my proposed code contribution to the Langchain open-source library.
-Here is am trying to demonstrate a CPAL chain approach to build project planning applications.
+Here is am trying to demonstrate a CPAL chain approach to build a project planning application.

 ## What is a LLM chain?